Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator

 \subsection{Case Study}

-To illustrate how our KPG works, we present the key propagation graph of a widespread rumor \cite{rumorcase} from the Weibo22 dataset in Figure \ref{fig:large}.
-With the original propagation graph, the event cannot be correctly classified by BiGCN.
-However, with the key graph generated by our KPG, it can be correctly identified as a rumor.
-Observations reveal that KPG selects nodes (highlighted in red) that enhance the discriminative capability of rumor detection, while disregarding irrelevant and noisy nodes.
+To illustrate the functionality of our KPG, we present the key propagation graph of a widespread rumor \cite{rumorcase} from the Weibo22 dataset in Figure \ref{fig:large}.
+In the original propagation graph, the event cannot be correctly classified by BiGCN.
+However, with the key propagation graph generated by KPG, the rumor can be correctly identified.
+Our observations indicate that KPG selects nodes (highlighted in red) that enhance the discriminative capability of rumor detection while disregarding irrelevant and noisy nodes.
 In particular, strong emotional responses are selected to refute the rumor.